 - Impact of Coronavirus

 - Vale's stock dropped 44% since January 31 after the World Health Organization (WHO) declared a global health emergency in light of the spread of coronavirus to reach $7 on 23rd March 2020.
 The global spread of coronavirus led to lockdown in various cities across the globe, which affected industrial and economic activity.
 The iron ore demand from industry players affects global iron ore price levels, in turn impacting the company’s price realization for its products.
 Lower demand from construction players and shedding of capacity by major steel companies, mainly in China, led to a drop in global iron ore prices recently.
-The stock price has since then recovered to around $17 as on 30th March 2021 due to economic packages from major governments across the globe and the gradual lifting of lockdowns which has increased iron ore prices and is expected to slowly ease supply bottlenecks which could drive higher shipments in the coming quarters.
+The stock price has since then recovered to over $20 as on 8th August 2021 due to economic packages from major governments across the globe and the gradual lifting of lockdowns which has increased iron ore prices and is expected to slowly ease supply bottlenecks which could drive higher shipments in the coming quarters.
 However, iron ore prices have sharply dropped in September and October 2021, leading to sharp decline in Vale's stock price to $12 at the beginning of November 2021.

 - 2020 Earnings Update